Jessica Govea Thorbourne

 Jessica Govea Thorbourne (1947 - January 23, 2005) was a labor activist, United Farm Worker union leader, and educator.
 She is best known for her lifelong efforts to achieve justice, equality, education, and economic opportunity for Latino laborers.
 At age 58, she died from breast cancer in West Orange, New Jersey.
 However, she believed that the true source of her illness later in life was related to the damaging pesticides that she had worked with for years.

 Early life

 Govea Thorbourne was born in 1947 in Porterville, California to Juan and Margaret Govea, who were migrant workers.
-By the age of two, she had already began working in the fields.
+By the age of two, she had already begun working in the fields.
 At an early age, she began leading boycotts, such as her very successful grape boycott in Canada.
 Govea Thorbourne graduated valedictorian from Bakersfield High School.
 She attended college for one year before deciding to join forces with Cesar Chavez in the United Farm Workers Union.